surfstudio/flutter-swipe-refresh/README.md

 ### Builder

-Refresh indicator widget with adaptive to platform style, with SliverChildBuilderDelegate in childDelegate.
+Refresh indicator widget with adaptive to platform style, and with SliverChildBuilderDelegate in childDelegate(so as not to create more child elements than are visible through Viewport).

 ```dart
 SwipeRefresh.builder(